Who We Are

 What type of volunteer opportunities do you have?

 We are always interested in connecting with people who could teach classes at Dorothy Day House.
-In the past we have had successful arts and crafts classes, cooking classes, and computer skills classes.
+In the past we have had successful arts and crafts classes, cooking classes, yoga classes, and computer skills classes.
 We welcome other creative ideas as well.
-If you’re interested, give us a call and we are happy to discuss your ideas and see if they would be a good fit.
+If you’re interested, give us a call and we will be happy to discuss your ideas and see if they would be a good fit.

 We also occasionally have the need for seasonal assistance with various activities.
 Feel free to call or email us to see what other options might be available.
 Thank you for your interest!